mohamedalidridii/Student-Management-Project/README.md

-Hello This is a DevopsProject
+Hello!
+This is a Devops Project HABIBI